syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ![](/js/Diagram/Connector_images/Connector_img19.png)

+The [lineHitPadding](/api/js/ejdiagram#members:connectors-linehitpadding "lineHitPadding")  property of connector is used to defines the padding value which eases the interaction with connectors.

 ## Bridging

 Line Bridging creates a bridge for lines to smartly cross over other lines, at points of intersection.
 When two line connectors meet each other, the line with the higher z-order (upper one) draws an arc over the underlying connector.